shivanshPurple/Temporary-Portfolio/qwen.md

 5. **Technology Tags**: Visual tags for technologies used in each project
 6. **External Links**: Links to project details, videos, and websites
 7. **Component Reorganization**: Moved all components from `src/blocks` to `src/components` for better organization
+8. **Category-Specific Backgrounds**: Dynamic backgrounds that change based on the selected project category

 ## Lessons Learned